monkeydominicorobin/nodedotjsprojext/README.md

 >It also involves routing and templating.

->It works even wirhout numerical date.
+>It works even without numerical date.

 >It will be more rewarding to your self-esteem if you are already studying node js and express js